 Mar 08 2017

-The release of the final Global Code of Conduct (“Code”) on 25 May 2017 is a watershed moment for the foreign exchange (FX) market.
-The FX market, which is a global decentralized market for the trading of currencies, is the largest market in the world in terms of trading volume, with a turnover of more than $5 trillion a day.
-The Code was developed by the Foreign Exchange Working Group (“FXWG”) working under the auspices of the Markets Committee of the Bank for International Settlements (“BIS”).
+The Global Code of Conduct (“Code”) was developed by the Foreign Exchange Working Group (“FXWG”) to provides the FX market with a set of principles for good practice.
 The Code was also created in partnership with a diverse Market Participants Group (MPG) from the private sector.
 A Global Foreign Exchange Committee, formed of public and private sector representatives, including central banks, will promote and maintain the principles.

 Update from 14 November GFXC meeting